HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## First-party vs third-party compression

-In the [Third Parties](./third-parties) chapter, we learn about third parties and their impact on performance.
-Using third parties can also have an impact on compression.
+[Third Parties](./third-parties) have an impact on the user experience of a website.
+Historically the amount of compression used by first parties compared with third parties was significantly different.
+Let's see what it looks like in the year 2021:

 <figure>
   <table>